CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 rabbitmq-address: amqp://login:passwd@hostname/vhost
 ```

-The format of the address is probably obvious: the "login" and "passwd" hold
+The format of the address is obvious: the "login" and "passwd" hold
 the username and password of the RabbitMQ server, the hostname is the name
-of the server that on which RabbitQ runs, and the optional vhost is the name
+of the server on which RabbitQ runs, and the optional vhost is the name
 of the "virtual host" inside RabbitMQ that you have reserved for all MailerQ
 related data.